Sesaya Creative Team

 Read Lynda Swafford's Biography

 Lynda has had an extensive career in a huge range of fields from the arts to entertainment, government to education.
 She has provided high-level administrative support to prominent business executives, city councillors and academics.
 Her work background is interesting and diverse--and in some cases, fun!
 Her previous employers in Toronto include York University, the City of Toronto, the Canadian National Exhibition, the Toronto District School Board and George Brown College.
 In Ithaca, New York, Lynda has worked for Cornell University and Ithaca College.
 For many years, Lynda held a major administrative role with both the Interplay School of Dance and PSB Dance Academy.
 Since moving to Ithaca in 2002, she has continued her employment as the graphic designer and web developer for both schools.
-In 2013, Lynda decided to fully pursue her creative interest in design and started Virtually Lynda, LLC, providing businesses with professional-quality graphic design, web design and development, and administrative support services.
+In 2013, Lynda decided to fully pursue her creative interest in design as a freelancer, providing businesses with professional-quality graphic design, web design and development, and administrative support services.
 With her knack for design and an eye for the aesthetic, she consults on ways to increase effectiveness, attract new customers and enhance brand image.

 BFA (Music), York University; BEd, OISE-UT